Help Someone You Know

 It’s hard to know what to say or how to say it, especially if you don’t know the person you’re concerned about very well.
 But be brave.
 Reaching out can reduce isolation—often one of the hardest aspects of domestic abuse.
 Your offer to help, in whatever way you can, could change—or even save—a life.

-If you suspect someone is being abused, here are some steps you can take:
+If you suspect someone is affected by abuse, here are some steps you can take:

 - Start a conversation.
 Find a safe, private place, and explain what you see or suspect.